-4. Reform the judicial and security system to prevent future violations
+4. Reform Syria's judicial and security system to prevent future violations

 - Enact new legislation that ensures the autonomy of the judiciary and prohibits all forms of arbitrary arrest. - Restructure the security apparatus in line with international human rights standards.